 I have been traveling all around the world but I've never really created blogs about it.
 I think it's time for me to become a travel blogger now that the digital space for content is rising really quickly.
 As far as my travel goes, I follow my mantra of "experience over everything else".
 Before taking pictures, I'd rather enjoy the moment.
 Take one picture at a time then move on and not obsessively taking pictures of every angle of the place.
 Appreciate the place, know its grassroots, and connect to the locals.
 Stop thinking about your next hipster post on social media and enjoy the moment!

-I’ve followed my mantra so much that looking back, I’ve never took photos of some countries I’ve went.
-That’s okay and I felt no regrets.
-However, now that I’m starting to become a travel blogger, I might go against my principle and possibly redefine my old mantra.
-I believe this is now a calling for me to document my travels then share the world my experience.
-I’m off for this new start so hope you guys would support my journey.
+I've followed my mantra so much that looking back, I've never taken photos of some countries I've gone.
+That's okay and I felt no regrets.
+However, now that I'm starting to become a travel blogger, I might go against my principle and possibly redefine my old mantra.
+I believe this is now a calling for me to document my travels then share the world with my experience.
+I'm off for this new start so hope you guys would support my journey.

 Me at Chiang Kai-shek Memorial Hall

 As for my first blog, I'm writing about my trip to Taipei because it's my recent trip.
 I have to say it's a wonderful place and I'm beginning to wonder why is it such an under-appreciated place?
 You see things like Paris, Tokyo, New York but how about Taipei?
 It's a place with good people, good transportation, good places, and most of all, great food!
 During my trip, I've stayed within this capital city and I wasn't able to go through all since there's so plenty of must-go places that one week might not be enough!
 There's plenty of learnings you could get from the locals and it's interesting to know about their unique cultures.